Azure/autorest.java/typespec-extension/readme.md

 The name will appear in documentations (e.g. "README.md") that describes the service and client.
 It would also affect the name of the entry class of the SDK.

+#### `partial-update`

+Default value is `false`.

+This emitter option is for data-plane SDK.

+In the case that the generated code is not good enough for the SDK, developer can choose to customize generated SDK via [Partial Update](https://github.com/Azure/azure-sdk-for-java/wiki/TypeSpec-Java-QuickStart#partial-update).
+Set the value to `true` to enable this feature.

 #### `generate-samples`

 Default value is `true`.
 Emitter generates code samples under `generated` package.